GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         // restricted to MonoBehaviour classes that reside on the same prefab GameObject. public event Action OnPointAdded;

-        // References to MonoSystems are private and placed at the end. private IExampleMonoSystem exampleMonoSystem;
+        // References to Services are private and placed at the end. private IExampleService exampleService;

         // Unity MonoBehaviour lifecycle methods are placed after all fields, properties, actions,
-        // and dependencies on MonoSystems.
+        // and dependencies on Services.
 The order of the LifeCycle methods should mirror the order
         // documented in Unity's execution order documentation.
         //
         // These methods must always be private.
 If inheritance was used, then they should be